noranaziz/hospital-operations-analysis/README.md

 - Are there departments consistently running near capacity?
 - Does severity level predict resource usage in a way that could inform early triage/staffing decisions?
 - Is there a readmission pattern worth flagging to hospital leadership?

+## Plan
+1. Data Cleaning: will actually do this twice—once in Excel, and once in SQL—to get more practice :) need to check for:
+   - duplicates
+   - missing values
+   - typos
+   - outliers
+   - data constraints
+   - inconsistent text formatting (look for entries that refer to the same thing but are written differently)
+   - inconsistent data formatting (dates, phone numbers, etc.)
+   - irrelevant data
+   - data normalization
+2. Exploratory Data Analysis
+3. Data Visualizations + Dashboard
+4. Come up with insights + recommendations